buntine/SwervinMervin/README.md

   $ python swervin_mervin/main.py
 ```

+### What people are saying

+> "It's no Sonic the Hedgehog"

+> "You actually get points for killing people?"

+> "I've taken dumps that were more fun than this..."

 ### Credits

   * [Jake at codeincomplete.com](http://codeincomplete.com/) and [Lou at extentofthejam.com](http://extentofthejam.com/) for their fantastic articles on pseudo-3d racing games.